A PAC-Bayes Analysis of Adversarial Robustness: Introduction

 \section{Introduction}

-While machine learning algorithms are able to solve a huge variety of tasks, \citet{szegedy2014intriguing} pointed out a crucial \emph{weakness}: the possibility to generate samples similar to the originals (\ie, with no or insignificant change recognizable by the human eyes) but with a different outcome from the algorithm.
-This phenomenon known as adversarial robustness contributes to the impossibility to ensure the safety of machine learning algorithms for safety-critical applications such as aeronautics functions (\eg, vision-based navigation), autonomous driving or medical diagnosis.
-Adversarial robustness is thus a critical issue in machine learning that studies the ability of a model to be robust or invariant to perturbations of its input; we talk about \emph{adversarial examples}.
+While machine learning algorithms are able to solve a huge variety of tasks, \citet{SzegedyZarembaSutskeverBrunaErhanGoodfellowFergus2014} pointed out a crucial \emph{weakness}: the possibility to generate samples similar to the originals (\ie, with no or insignificant change recognizable by the human eyes) but with a different outcome from the algorithm.
+This phenomenon, known as ``adversarial examples'', contributes to the impossibility to ensure the safety of machine learning algorithms for safety-critical applications such as aeronautic functions (\eg, vision-based navigation), autonomous driving, or medical diagnosis~(see, \eg, \citet{HuangKroeningRuanSharpSunThamoWuYi2020}).
+Adversarial robustness is thus a critical issue in machine learning that studies the ability of a model to be robust or invariant to perturbations of its input.
+A perturbed input that fools the model is usually called an \emph{adversarial example}.
 In other words, an adversarial example can be defined as an example that has been modified by an imperceptible noise (or that does not exceed a threshold) but which leads to a misclassification.
-One line of research is referred to as adversarial robustness verification \citep[see, \eg,][]{gehr2018,kwiatkowska2017,singh2019,tsuzuku2018}, where the objective is to formally checking whether the neighborhood of each sample does not contain any adversarial examples.
-This kind of method comes with some limitations such as scalability, overapproximation, etc \citep{gehr2018,katz2017,singh2019}.
-In this paper we stand in another setting called adversarial attack/defense\footnote{The reader can refer to \citet{ren2020} for a survey on adversarial attacks and defenses.} \citep[see, \eg,][]{papernot2015,Goodfellow2014,madry2017,carlini2017evaluating, ZantedeschiNicolaeRawat2017, kurakin2017adversarial}.
+One line of research is referred to as adversarial robustness verification \citep[\eg,][]{GehrMirmanDrachslerCohenTsankovChaudhuriVechev2018,HuangKwiatkowskaWangWu2017,SinghGehrPuschelVechev2019,TsuzukuSatoSugiyama2018}, where the objective is to formally check whether the neighborhood of each sample does not contain any adversarial examples.
+This kind of method comes with some limitations such as scalability or overapproximation \citep{GehrMirmanDrachslerCohenTsankovChaudhuriVechev2018,KatzBarrettDillJulianKochenderfer2017,SinghGehrPuschelVechev2019}.
+In this paper we stand in another setting called adversarial attack/defense~ \citep[\eg,][]{PapernotMcDanielJhaFredriksonBerkayCelikSwami2016,GoodfellowShlensSzegedy2015,MadryMakelovSchmidtTsiprasVladu2018,CarliniWagner2017, ZantedeschiNicolaeRawat2017, KurakinGoodfellowBengio2017}.
 An adversarial attack consists in finding perturbed examples that defeat machine learning algorithms while the adversarial defense techniques enhance their adversarial robustness to make the attacks useless.
 While a lot of methods exist, adversarial robustness suffers from a lack of general theoretical understandings (see Section~\ref{sec:related-works}).